Travis Goethel: The Onion article

-Shortly after he was drafted in 2010, Goethel was the subject of an article by satirical publication The Onion saying that the Raiders selected him to be a realtor.
+Shortly after he was selected in 2010, Goethel was the subject of an article by satirical publication The Onion saying that the Raiders selected him to be a realtor.
 Ironically, Goethel's fictional "switch to realtor" was described as being "better than being asked to switch to […] long snapper," when Goethel would in fact gain infamy for his struggles as Oakland's long snapper in 2012.